Skip to main content

 Take your Birding in Olympic National Park to the Next Level on a Guided Tour with Carolyn

-Join us to explore summer breeding bird diversity, winter seabirds, and spring and fall bird migration on a guided bird watching tour.
+Join us to explore summer breeding bird diversity, winter seabirds, and spring and fall bird migration on a private guided bird watching day tour.
 All abilities are welcome!
 Over 300 bird species have been identified in Clallam County alone in one year.
 Check out Carolyn's eBird profile.
 She started leading bird walks as a teacher in 2003 and has been studying birds as a student, scientist, and nature lover since 1996.
 She participates in Christmas Bird Counts (CBC) as well as USGS North American Breeding Bird Surveys (BBS).
 Join Carolyn to not only identify birds, but to study bird behavior, enjoy songs and calls, and appreciate habitat complexity.

 Hiring Independent Local Bird Guides and Bring Birds Back

-Experienced birding guides know the birds, the destinations, migration patterns, possible safety concerns, support sustainable use, and advocate for the rural communities where we live.
-If you have a flexible schedule, please consider joining us in July for a week-long very small group birding tour package.
 We look forward to sharing stories and information about enhancing wildlife habitat at home and bringing birds back.
-Consider getting rid of lawn, planting more native plants, avoiding toxins, keeping cats indoors, protecting birds from windows, reducing light pollution, buying shade-grown, fair trade, and organic Bird Friendly coffee, and so much more.
+Consider getting rid of lawn, planting more native plants, avoiding toxins, keeping cats indoors, protecting birds from windows, reducing light pollution, buying Bird Friendly coffee, and so much more.

 Hiker looks through spotting scope with the Pacific Ocean and Destruction Island in the background